alsnfv/rsschool-cv/cv.md

 * GitHub: [https://github.com/alsnfv]
 # About Me
 ***
-I am 22 years old, I work as a mobile operator.I want to learn frontend development and work in this profession.Мне очень нравится верстка сайтов,разработка и командная работа,еще хочу в будущем путешествовать по миру
+I am 22 years old, I work as a mobile operator.I want to learn frontend development and work in this profession.I really like website layout, development and teamwork, I also want to travel the world in the future.
 * My strengths:
     * disciplined
     * communicative